ivoyager/ivoyager_tables/README.md

 Any line starting with "@" is read as a table directive, which is used to specify one of several table formats and provide additional format-specific instructions.
 These can be at any line in the file.
 It may be convenient to include these at the end as many table viewers (including GitHub web pages) assume field names in the top line.

-Table format is specified by one of `@DB_ENTITIES` (default), `@DB_ENTITIES_MOD`, `@DB_ANONYMOUS_ROWS`, `@ENUMERATION`, `@WIKI_ONLY`, or `@ENTITY_X_ENTITY`, optionally followed by "=" and then the table name.
+Table format is specified by one of `@DB_ENTITIES` (default), `@DB_ENTITIES_MOD`, `@DB_ANONYMOUS`, `@ENUMERATION`, `@WIKI_ONLY`, or `@ENTITY_X_ENTITY`, optionally followed by "=" and then the table name.
 If omitted, table name is taken from the base file name (e.g., "planets" for "res://path/planets.tsv" file).
 Several table formats don't need a table format specifier as the importer can figure it out from other clues.
 Some table formats allow or require additional specific directives.
 See details in format sections below.

 For debugging or work-in-progress, you can prevent any imported table from being processed using `@DONT_PARSE`.
 (It's still technically imported by the editor but won't be parsed line-by-line or handled by the postprocessor.)